-*Excessive abssences may result in lowering grade further than the grade earned.
-More than 3 absences will lower one grade scale and every 3 absences thereafter will lower another grade scale.
+* Excessive abssences will result in a lower grade.
 Absences may be excused if a written proof of inevitable circumstances (e.g. doctor's notes, police reports, parents' notes, performance schedule, job interview schedule, etc.) is provided.
 In any circumstances, no more than 5 excuses will be granted.

-Extra credit will be given for excellent attendance record and participation in Korean cultural events on campus.
+Extra credit will be given for excellent attendance record and participation in the Korean culture events on campus.

-Those who have the perfect attendance record (no absence) will get awarded 5 days of extra credit (a little more than 1% of the total grade); if your absence is zero due to the excuses granted, the number of excuses will be deducted from the 5 days of extra credit.
+Those who have the perfect attendance record (no absence) will get awarded 5 days of Extra credit (a little bit more than1% of the total grade); if your absence is zero due to the excuses granted, the number of excuses will be deducted from the 5 days of extra credit.